venysssssssssss/AwsOverview/README.md

 ### 16.10.
 AWS Certificate Manager (ACM)

 - **AWS Certificate Manager is a service that lets you easily provision, manage, and deploy public and private Secure Sockets Layer/Transport Layer Security (SSL/TLS) certificates for use with AWS services and your internal connected resources.**
+- Let's you easily provision, manage,and deploy SSL/TLS Certificates.
 - Used to provide in-flight encryption for websites (HTTPS).
 - Supports both public and private TLS certificates.
 - Free of charge for public TLS certificates.